-A bonus is the income earned on FDs being tax-exempt till Rs 10,000.
-In case the returns are more than Rs 10,000, then a 10 percent TDS is cut and we receive the remainder.
+A bonus is an income earned on FDs being tax-exempt till Rs 10,000.
+In case the returns are more than Rs 10,000, then a 10 per cent TDS is cut and we receive the remainder.

 The tenure of FDs may vary from seven days, 14 days, 30 days, one year to even 10 years.
 If we don’t withdraw prematurely, we may even renew the policy on its maturity.

 Recurring deposits (RDs) are somewhat similar to the FDs, the difference being we put in a lump sum to start an FD but deposit periodically in an RD.